-The Darcy-Weisbach formula can be used to calculate pressure or head loss due to friction in ducts, pipes and tubes
+The Darcy-Weisbach equation can be used to calculate the pressure or head loss due to friction in ducts, pipes or tubes

 Δp = λ (l / dh) (ρ v2 / 2) (1)